squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 iptables -t nat -A OUTPUT -p tcp --dport 80 -j DNAT --to-destination 192.168.0.2:8080 }}}

-==== Interception Caching with FreeBSD by by DuaneWessels ==== I set out yesterday to make interception caching work with Squid-2 and FreeBSD.
-It was, uh, fun.

-It was relatively easy to configure a cisco to divert port 80 packets to my FreeBSD box.
-Configuration goes something like this:

-{{{
-access-list 110 deny   tcp host 10.0.3.22 any eq www access-list 110 permit tcp any any eq www route-map proxy-redirect permit 10 match ip address 110 set ip next-hop 10.0.3.22 int eth2/0 ip policy route-map proxy-redirect
-}}}
-Here, 10.0.3.22 is the IP address of the FreeBSD cache machine.

-Once I have packets going to the FreeBSD box, I need to get the kernel to deliver them to Squid.
-I started on FreeBSD-2.2.7, and then downloaded

-[[ftp://coombs.anu.edu.au/pub/net/ip-filter/|IPFilter]].
-This was a dead end for me.
-The IPFilter distribution includes patches to the FreeBSD kernel sources, but many of these had conflicts.
-Then I noticed that the IPFilter page says "It comes as a part of [FreeBSD-2.2 and later]."
-Fair enough.
-Unfortunately, you can't hijack connections with the FreeBSD-2.2.X IPFIREWALL code (''ipfw''), and you can't (or at least I couldn't) do it with ''natd'' either.

-FreeBSD-3.0 has much better support for connection hijacking, so I suggest you start with that.
-You need to build a kernel with the following options:

-{{{
-options         IPFIREWALL
-options         IPFIREWALL_FORWARD
-}}}
-Next, its time to configure the IP firewall rules with ''ipfw''.
-By default, there are no "allow" rules and all packets are denied.
-I added these commands to ''/etc/rc.local'' just to be able to use the machine on my network:

-{{{
-ipfw add 60000 allow all from any to any
-}}}
-But we're still not hijacking connections.
-To accomplish that, add these rules:

-{{{
-ipfw add 49  allow tcp from 10.0.3.22 to any ipfw add 50  fwd 127.0.0.1 tcp from any to any 80
-}}}
-The second line (rule 50) is the one which hijacks the connection.
-The first line makes sure we never hit rule 50 for traffic originated by the local machine.

-This prevents forwarding loops.

-Note that I am not changing the port number here.
-That is, port 80 packets are simply diverted to Squid on port 80.
-If you don't want Squid to listen on port 80 (because that requires root privileges) then you can use another port.
-In that case your ipfw redirect rule looks like:

-{{{
-ipfw add 50 fwd 127.0.0.1,3128 tcp from any to any 80 }}}

 === Further information about configuring Interception Caching with Squid === ReubenFarrelly has written a fairly comprehensive but somewhat incomplete guide to configuring WCCP with cisco routers on his website.
 You can find it at [[http://www.reub.net/node/3|www.reub.net]].